TremblingMoeNew/DodocoTales-docs/docs/en-us/wish-log-formats/universal-format/uigf-standard.md

 *( Sorted by lexicographic order, which has no any other means. )*

-TOGETHER TO DRAW UP THE STANDARD, to enhance the data exangeability between Apps relevant to the *Genshin Impact* game.
+TOGETHER TO DRAW UP THE STANDARD, to enhance the data exchangeability between Apps relevant to the *Genshin Impact* game.

 If there is needs to exchange any new forms of data between apps in the future, the new standards would also be made.